khushi-developer-123/game-rock-paper-scissors/README.md

 # game-rock-paper-scissors
-a mini project made for entertainment ....enjoy!
+a mini project made for entertainment using JavaScript, html and CSS....enjoy!